 Dr Jahn is a graduate of the University of Minnesota School of Veterinary Medicine, she moved to Nevada in 1986 and she loves the area.
 Her spare time goes to volunteering with the Storey County Fire Protection District.
 The companions in her life include 3 cats - Rowdy, Mittens, and Pooter, as well as, a Pembroke Welsh Corgi named Diana.

 Naomi is the hospital manager at Carson Tahoe Veterinary Hospital.
-She has been working in the veterinary field for over 8 years.
+She has been working in the veterinary field since 2009.
 She joined the Carson Tahoe Veterinary Hospital team in order to gain the experience of emergency medicine.
 Naomi relocated to the Reno area from Douglas, Alaska.
 There she worked with sled dogs and trained with several teams to prepare them for competitive racing.
 Although being a musher is Naomi's dream job, she aspires to be a DVM and enjoys working in a hospital setting.
-When not at work, she is spending time with her daughter, hiking, biking, running, mushing, and hanging out with her 2 huskies; Sitka, and Ingrid.
+When not at work, she is spending time with her daughter, hiking, biking, running, mushing, and hanging out with her dogs Sitka, and Nigel.